🌸 Spring’s Quiet Fireworks: The Importance of Tree Flowers in the UK 🌸

 Supporting tree flowers and the wildlife that depends on them is surprisingly simple.

-🌳 Plant flowering trees where space allows
+🌳 Planting flowering trees where space allows

 Even smaller gardens can accommodate species such as: